-Supplies needed are some sort of letter manipulative, such as cards, tiles, ect., and some toys your child is very familiar.
+Supplies needed are some sort of letter manipulative, such as cards, tiles, ect., and some toys your child is very familiar with.
 I chose to use William’s plastic farm animals.

 I began by asking William to choose and animal and place it on the work mat.
 I asked him to name the animal.William: hrooster Me: /r/, /r/, /r/ rooster.
 That’s right.
 What letter does rooster start with?